-It already had a few names, the last one was Google My Business until was replaced on November 2021, but it was once known as Google Places for Business, Google Listings and Google+ Business Pages.
+It already had a few names, the last one was Google My Business until was replaced in November 2021, but it was once known as Google Places for Business, Google Listings, and Google+ Business Pages.

-What can you do with Google My Business?
+What can you do with Google Business Profile?

 - Write a compelling business description